chiadika/chiadika.github.io/README.md

-This is my personal website, which provides an overview of notable projects I've worked on (or am working on).
+This is my personal website, which provides an overview of notable projects I've worked on (or am working on) as well as hopefully blog posts about various things I find interesting.
 Interests include [TBA]